This blog may contain affiliate links. Read our disclosure policy for more info.

 The route outlined below is for the “O” and is the ideal route as recommended by most hostels.
 I personally did not complete the “O”, however, after much research, this does seem to be the most popular route.

-Day 8.
-Camping Chileno to Las Torres Viewpoint to Las Torres Hotel (exit) – 13km, 3 to 4 hours
+Day 8 – Camping Chileno to Las Torres Viewpoint to Las Torres Hotel (exit) – 13 km (8.1 mi), 3 to 4 hours

 The “O” also has to be completed from the Las Torres Hotel in an anticlockwise direction, so aside from staying at a few different campsites and maybe completing the hike slower (more expensive), this is the only way.

-The Torres del Paine was one of my highlights on my 16 month trip through Latin America.
+The Torres del Paine was one of my highlights of my 16 month trip through Latin America.
 The amazing landscape is truly breathtaking and something that really makes you go…wow!

-Being my first ever hiking trip I really over-researched the Torres del Paine and as such, have some more great info.
+Being my first ever hiking trip I really over-researched the Torres del Paine and as such, have some more great info if you check out my Torres del Paine Complete Guide.

 In my Torres el Paine Complete Guide I touch on getting the bus to the park, where to stay before, what to bring, getting to and from the park, and much more.